Seagulls Screaming Kiss Her Kiss Her

-"Seagulls Screaming Kiss Her Kiss Her" is a song written by Andy Partridge of the English rock band XTC, released on their 1984 album The Big Express.
+"Seagulls Screaming Kiss Her Kiss Her" is a song written by Andy Partridge of the English rock band XTC, released on their seventh studio album The Big Express (1984).
 Composed on a Mellotron using only three fingers, it was the first song he wrote on a keyboard instrument.
 The lyrics were inspired by Erica Wexler, a fan who caused tensions with Partridge's then-wife.
 After his divorce, Partridge married Wexler in the 1990s.
-Japanese band Seagull Screaming Kiss Her Kiss Her named themselves after the song.
+The Japanese rock band Seagull Screaming Kiss Her Kiss Her named themselves after the song.